retyui/react-native-detect-maestro/README.md

 Use this library to detect React Native App is running within the context of Maestro. (based
 on: https://maestro.mobile.dev/advanced/detect-maestro-in-your-app)

-* support React Native's New Architecture
+* support React Native's New & Old Architecture

 ## Getting started